Washington State Route 410: History

 On October 11, 2009, a massive landslide buried about 0.5 mi of SR 410 west of Naches in the Nile Valley.
-The landslide also blocked off the Naches River and caused warnings of severe flooding.
-A detour was set up on Nile Road that was for residential use only until October 20.
+The landslide also redirected a section of the Naches River and caused it to overflow into nearby homes.
+A detour was set up on Nile Road and initially limited to use by local residents until opening up to all traffic on October 20.
 SR 410 was permanently rerouted onto Nile Road sometime afterward, and the Washington State Department of Transportation (WSDOT) completed paving on the new segment of SR 410 on November 20.
-After three years, SR 410 was re-routed back to the east side of the Naches River along the toe of the landslide with a permanent route opened in August 2012.
+After three years, SR 410 was re-routed back to the east side of the Naches River along the toe of the landslide with a permanent route that opened in August 2012.